--Dishes: You might already have some basic kids bowls/utensils, but soon you might need to add a lunch box to the list.
+-Dishes: You might already have some basic kid's bowls/utensils, but soon you might need to add a lunch box to the list.
 Whether your child is in daycare or stays at home with you, a lunchbox will come in handy to pack their meals or even snacks.
 They will also start drinking more and need their own cups.
 I really like these mason jar cups.
 They have a silicone lid and sleeve.
 I also like that this can be used with a straw, drinking lid, or even used as a food storage container.

 If you're living more of a minimalistic lifestyle, experiences can be GREAT gift ideas.
 Instead of a bunch of toys that will get played with a few times, try asking family members to gift a meaningful "non-tangible" gift like a membership to your local zoo or aquarium.
 Another great idea would be swim lessons which is a gift that would keep on giving!

-This is not really an experience but I just loved it so much that I wanted to add it in here.
+This is not really an experience, but I just loved it so much that I wanted to add it here.
 Having a Family Photo Album is a great way to practice identifying members of your family.
 This is especially great for family that you don't get to see as often as you'd like.
 You can create a book with a service like Shutterfly or just print off pictures and stick them in a Photo Album.

 L E T ' S B E F R I E N D S!

 Hi Friends!
 I'm Jessica Haizman.
 I'm 28 years old and married to my best friend.
-We spend 98% of our time together, and no we don't spend it all cleaning and organizing.
-I have a daughter, Adalynn and an Australian Shepherd, Bali and they get the majority of my attention.
+We spend 98% of our time together, and no, we don't spend it all cleaning and organizing.
+I have a daughter, Adalynn, and an Australian Shepherd, Bali, and they get the majority of my attention.

-I have created efficient systems in all areas of our home, our phone, our careers, and our lives- and I have made it my mission to share these tips with anyone and everyone that will listen.
+I have created efficient systems in all areas of our home, our phone, our careers, and our lives- and I have made it my mission to share these tips with anyone and everyone who will listen.

 Why?
 Because these systems make my life SO MUCH EASIER and SAVE ME SO MUCH TIME.
 These systems keep my home clean, bring joy and calmness into my life, and allow me to spend less time picking up clutter and more time living life- I want that for you too.

-The goal is to help, whether its a quick tip or life hack that I share to Tiktok or a day in the life on my social networks @jessicahaizman, a printable chart that helps me stay organized or my all-time favorite apps, an intensive course answering all the FAQ's or working 1:1 with clients to create healthy habits- these resources are all available to you!
+The goal is to help, whether it's a quick tip or life hack that I share to Tiktok or a day in the life on my social networks @jessicahaizman, a printable chart that helps me stay organized, or my all-time favorite apps, an intensive course answering all the FAQ's or working 1:1 with clients to create healthy habits- these resources are all available to you!

-Some things you will stumble upon are how I use non-toxic natural cleaners, have made the change to no-waste by switching to reusable towels instead of paper or glass storage containers instead of ziplocks.
-You will also find lots of DIY recipes and how to use common household ingredients like baking soda, white vinegar and hot water to tackle some of your toughest messes.
-You'll learn about my favorite cleaning supplies and cleaning products including all purpose cleaners, glass cleaners, stain removers and more.
+Some things you will stumble upon are how I use non-toxic natural cleaners and have made the change to no-waste by switching to reusable towels instead of paper or glass storage containers instead of ziplocks.
+You will also find lots of DIY recipes and how to use common household ingredients like baking soda, white vinegar, and hot water to tackle some of your toughest messes.
+You'll learn about my favorite cleaning supplies and cleaning products, including all-purpose cleaners, glass cleaners, stain removers, and more.

 Having a clean home drastically affects your physical and mental health, so jump on board and learn all the tips I have to share!
 Take the time to explore my website and interact with me on social media.
-I'm so excited to see how organization and a new approach on cleaning the home will change your life and leave you full of joy!
+I'm so excited to see how organization and a new approach to cleaning the home will change your life and leave you full of joy!